-Molson Coors is one of the world's largest global brewers,
+Molson Coors is one of the world's largest global brewers, with dual principal executive offices in Golden, Colorado and Montreal, Quebec with EMEA and APAC operational headquarters based in Burton-on-Trent, England.

-headquartered in Denver, Colorado, U.S.A.
 The global company employs around 18,000 employees, operates 29 breweries and a cider house in 32 countries, and sells our beers and other beverages to around 75 countries around the world.

 Molson Coors was formed in 2005 as a joint venture of Molson of Canada, and Coors of the United States.
-Some of our most popular global and national brands include Staropramen, Coors Light, Doom Bar, Carling, Molson Canadian, Miller Lite, Jelen, Bergenbier, Aspall Cyder, Cobra and many more.
+Some of our most popular global and national brands include Staropramen, Coors, Coors Light, Doom Bar, Carling, Molson Canadian, Miller Lite, Jelen, Bergenbier, Aspall Cyder, Cobra and many more.
 Molson Coors also brews and markets beer and other alcohol products through licenced, contracted distributers.
-Molson Coors UK employs more than 2,000 people comprising around 1,000 sales staff, nearly 800 supply chain employees and over 500 brewery and cider house employees.
+Molson Coors UK employs more than 2,000 people comprising around 1,000 sales staff, more than 900 supply chain employees and over 500 brewery and cider house employees.